clartaq/cwiki/resources/private/md/Text_Formatting.md

 You can show code inline by surrounding it with the grave character (backquote) .
 For example, \`a = b + c*34;\` will render as: `a = b + c*34;`.

-For multi-line blocks of code, the simplest method to show the listing is just to indent every line four spaces:
+For multi-line blocks of code, the simplest method to show the listing is to indent every line four spaces:

      function sayHello()
       {